quickwit-oss/quickwit/docs/configuration/index-config.md

 Numeric values can be stored in a fast field (the equivalent of Lucene's `DocValues`), which is a column-oriented storage used for range queries and aggregations.

+When querying negative numbers without precising a field (using `default_search_fields`), you should single-quote the number (for instance '-5'), otherwise it will be interpreted as wanting to match anything but that number.

 Example of a mapping for an u64 field:

 ```yaml